 PLEASE NOTE: All potted figs MUST BE bare-root shipped to TX, AZ, CA, NM, WA, OR, NV.
 NO EXCEPTIONS.

-Plump yellow-green fig with sweet, juicy, light amber pulp.
-Very productive and attractive fig. Handles wet summers and rains well and also disease-resistant, making it ideal for the humid south and Gulf areas.
-Popular selection for the Deep South.
-Birds don’t notice this one as much due to the deceiving yellow ripening color (not purple or brown, etc).
+A delicious, productive fig perfect for the Deep South.
+Has superior delicious flavor, production, texture, and size.
+Figs are medium-large, firm, round and have bright reddish pulp.
+Ripens early in the season, and is known as one of the earliest figs. Disease resistant, tight closed eye, and good for the humid South - it's a seedling of "Celeste".
 Would thrive in warmer zones like 8-9.
 Winter protection and a warm, sunny site are always advised in zones 6-7 for figs. The LSU figs come out of the Louisiana Fig Breeding program started in the 1950s that successfully produced superior figs for the Deep South.
+This is the 'JFAE" strain.
+One of our very best.
 Cuttings propagated in tree pots, no fig pops.
 Photo shows what fruit will look like when it produces.NATURALLY GROWN – no synthetic pesticides, fertilizers, fungicides, neo-nictinoids, or other pesticides or toxic ag chemicals used at our nursery

 Site requirements: Full sun location.
 Figs will grow in a range of soil types provided the planting location is well drained.
 Protected locations, such as on the South, East or West side of a building is ideal.